Skip to main content

 • Losing interest in activities you once enjoyed

-• Having low energy, feeling sluggish or agitated
+• Having low energy, feeling sluggish or tense

 • Having difficulty concentrating